RadulescuRichardAndrei/E2_Radulesu_Richard_java/README.md

 7) MAIN :  it will validate the parameters from args.
 If the input is valid it will generate n words of size p with the given alphabet.
 After that it will call the function relations with the necesary parameters.

+-lab2

+Rooms: varibles: string name, int size start end generated the setter getter and made constructor for the class override the toString method to return a string containing all the variables

+Events: same as before
+type: made and enum
+Main: in the main method I created objects of type Rooms and Events just like in the laboratory example and printed the result of the toString methode for 2 of the objects.
 ----------------------------------------------------------------------------------------------------------------------------------------------------------